teo-tsirpanis/Farkle/docs/index.md

 The library comes with comprehensible documentation.

 * [Quick Start: Creating a calculator](docs/quickstart.md) to get started with writing a simple calculator in F#.

- * [Using Farkle with C#](docs/csharp.md) to learn what changes when using Farkle in a C# project.

- * [API Reference](api/index.md) contains automatically generated documentation for all types, modules and functions in the library.
+* [API Reference](api/index.md) contains automatically generated documentation for all types and functions in the library.

 ## Samples